syncfusion-content/wpf-docs/wpf/Installation/offline-installer/how-to-install.md

 ---
 layout: post
-title: Installing Syncfusion WPF offline installer-Syncfusion
+title: Installing Syncfusion&reg; WPF offline installer-Syncfusion&reg;
-description: Learn here about how to install Syncfusion WPF offline installer after downloading from our Syncfusion website.
+description: Learn here about how to install Syncfusion&reg; WPF offline installer after downloading from our Syncfusion&reg; website.
 platform: wpf
 control: Installation and Deployment
 documentation: ug

 ---

-# Installing Syncfusion WPF offline installer
+# Installing Syncfusion&reg; WPF offline installer

 ## Installing with UI

 The steps below show how to install the Essential Studio WPF installer.

-1. Open the Syncfusion WPF offline installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion&reg; WPF offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Installer extraction wizard](images/Step-by-Step-Installation_img1.png)

     N> The Installer wizard extracts the syncfusionessentialwpf_(version).exe dialog, which displays the package's unzip operation.

-2. To unlock the Syncfusion offline installer, you have two options:
+2. To unlock the Syncfusion&reg; offline installer, you have two options:

     * *Login To Install*